grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 Here we can see that the program name is `kprobe__sys_execve`.
 You can name it whatever you like and use this name as an identifier from the userspace side.
 Every [different type of bpf program](https://elixir.bootlin.com/linux/v5.11.2/source/include/uapi/linux/bpf.h#L171) has its own 'context' that you get access to for use in your bpf program.
 A good breakdown on the different things you can attach bpf programs to and what context is available for them can be found [here](https://blogs.oracle.com/linux/notes-on-bpf-1).

 In the case of this kprobe bpf program we have a [`struct pt_regs`](https://elixir.bootlin.com/linux/v5.11.2/source/arch/x86/include/asm/ptrace.h#L12) which gives us access to the virtual registers of the calling process.
+Alternatively you can use the [BPF_KPROBE](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/tree/tools/lib/bpf/bpf_tracing.h#n368) macro which will extract arguments for you so you don't have to parse the `struct pt_regs` manually!

 After this, it's mostly self explanatory: